acphung/EzWork/README.md

 # EzWork
+Recently merged with Small Job Finder.

-Need to Update Release Plan to the one for EzWork
+Need to Update Release Plan to the one for EzWork.

-Need to Upload the Sprint Plan for Sprint #1
+Need to Upload the Sprint Plan for Sprint #1.